neiled/lemons/README.md

 What happens if you have 0 gold?
 	Manual labor allows you to generate money (i.e. clicking to build something with no costs)

+User can buy/rent storage to store their goods to wait for a price change before selling them

+What is going to cause price flucutations?
+	- Something artificial?
+	- Some random contracts to fulfill?
+These would cause more of a specific product to be made/sold
+	- Contracts could be group based, lots of people making something to fulfill a contract to split the profits

 Example:
 Click * 10 - build a brick